Classification of Economic Sectors & Employment (Edexcel IGCSE Geography)

 As countries develop the reliance on the primary sector for GDP and employment rapidly decreases

-During the industrial period the amount of GDP and employment in the secondary sector increases to become dominant and then decreases.
-The primary sector continues to decrease and tertiary sector increases
+During the industrial period, the amount of GDP and employment in the secondary sector increases to become dominant and then decreases

 The tertiary sector dominates employment and GDP in the post-industrial period

-There are a number of reasons for the change in percentages employed in each sector:
+There are several reasons for the change in percentages employed in each sector:

-Increasing mechanisation in agriculture led to a decrease in the jobs available
+Increasing mechanisation in agriculture led to a decrease in the amount of jobs available

-People moved to urban areas to find jobs in secondary and tertiary sectors
+People moving to urban areas to find jobs in secondary and tertiary sectors

-Increasing mechanisation and global changes led to a decrease in secondary employment in some countries
+Increasing mechanisation and global changes then lead to a decrease in secondary employment in some countries - this is known as deindustrialisation

-Technological improvements have led to an increase in tertiary and quaternary employment
+Technological improvements lead to an increase in tertiary and quaternary employment

 Examiner Tips and Tricks

-You should be able to look at a pie chart or graph of the economic sectors and work out the stage of development of a country.
-A developing country will be dominated by primary economic activities, an emerging country is likely to have fairly equal amounts of each type of economic sector employment and finally a developed country will be dominated by tertiary economic activities.
+You should be able to look at a pie chart or graph of the economic sectors and work out a country's stage of development.
+A developing country will be dominated by primary economic activities, an emerging country is likely to have fairly equal amounts of each type of economic sector employment, and finally, a developed country will be dominated by tertiary economic activities.

 You've read 0 of your 5 free revision notes this week